taroooyan/bg-wiki/NANO-MANUAL.md

 (https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/overviewpics/bGeigie Nano manual v5.3big_Page_03_Image_0002.jpg)

 ##STEP 01: MAIN BOARD
 Almost all the components get attached to the main board, so itʼs a good place to start.
 Weʼve arranged the assembly steps in a logical order as based on our experience.
 Of course you can change the order of some steps.
-Most questions can be resolved by referring to the three large diagrams, the Large Parts, Small Parts and Back Parts placement diagrams on pp. 4, 9, and 11.
+Most questions can be resolved by referring to the three large diagrams, the Large Parts, Small Parts and Back Parts placement diagrams in step 01-1 and 01-2.
 (A paper printout of these diagrams can be handy.)

-While we suggest starting from components that lie close to the board before the higher ones, the order of assembly is partly a matter of preference.
-Similarly some builders place all the components and then solder them, others place and solder each in turn as they go.
+While we suggest starting from components that lie close to the board before the taller ones, the order of assembly is partly a matter of preference.
+Similarly, some builders place all the components first and then solder them, others place and solder each in turn as they go.

 To begin and to make handling easier, attach 4 black plastic standoffs through the holes in the corners of the main board ﬁrst.
 At each corner, insert a 10mm standoff from the upper face of the board, then screw corresponding 8mm one to it from the bottom.
 (Relevant photos: see the standoffs in the 4 corners of the panels in the finished product.)